 Equipment for Event Photographers

 If you’re hiring an event photographer in Las Vegas and beyond, it may be worth knowing the equipment responsible for capturing those captivating moments.
-And if you’re a rookie photographer learning to put your skills to the test, it is good you understand there is no substitute to investing in professional level photography gear.
+And if you’re a rookie photographer learning to put your skills to the test, it is good you understand there is no substitute for investing in professional level photography gear.

 So without wasting any time further, here is a list of photography equipment I usually have in my kit when covering an event.